 It’s that time of year turkey day, Thanksgiving.
 It is a time when we get ready for a big feast with family, friends and good times.
-For most of us, after the past couple of years, because of the pandemic, getting together with all the family and friends for this holiday and those to follow will be something to really give thanks and blessings for.
+With all that has gone on over the past year with floods, fires, hurricanes and other disasters, it has been a trying year.
+For those of us who were able to escape from those life changing situations, it will be a real day of Thanksgiving.
+So let us all enjoy getting together with family and friends for this holiday as we have much to be thankful for.

 Here are some fun facts about this holiday you may, or may not know……….